Argentina draws after 7-month halt of World Cup qualifiers

-BUENOS AIRES (AP) — Argentina and Chile drew 1-1 on Thursday in their first World Cup qualifying game since November.
+BUENOS AIRES (AP) — Argentina and Chile drew 1-1 and Colombia had a 3-0 away win over Peru on Thursday in two of the first World Cup qualifying games in South America since November.

-The was played in an empty stadium because of the surging COVID-19 cases in the region.
+Both matches were played in empty stadiums because of the surging COVID-19 cases in the region.

 The result will keep Lionel Messi’s Argentine team in second spot in South American qualifying if leader Brazil doesn’t lose to Ecuador in Porto Alegre on Friday.

-In other games Thursday, Uruguay and Paraguay drew 0-0 and Bolivia moved from last spot to seventh in the 10-team round-robin with a 3-1 win over Venezuela.
+In other games, Uruguay and Paraguay drew 0-0 and Bolivia moved from last spot to seventh in the 10-team round-robin with a 3-1 win over Venezuela.

 The top four teams will automatically qualify to Qatar 2022.
 The fifth-place team will go into an inter-continental playoff.

-Argentina will face Colombia on Tuesday, in a match where fan attendance is expected despite a high number of coronavirus infections in the country.
+Argentina will face Colombia on Tuesday, in a match where 5,000 fans are expected despite a high number of coronavirus infections in the country.
 Chile will play against Bolivia.

 Uruguay will travel to Venezuela and Paraguay will host Brazil.
+Peru will face Ecuador.

 ARGENTINA 1, CHILE 1